-I’m in the final year of my non-law degree and have decided to pursue becoming a solicitor at a City firm, but I’m concerned about how upcoming changes to the system will affect me.
-Is there any point in doing the GDL before it is replaced by the new ‘super exam’?
+I’m in the final year of my non-law degree and aim to train as a solicitor at a City firm, but I’m not sure whether to start the GDL in September 2020 or wait for the new Solicitors Qualifying Exam (SQE).

 The Oracle replies

-That said, there is no 'right' answer here - both courses of action have pros and cons.
-We recommend that you read the advice of BPP Law School’s Jonny Hurst, who has written in detail for LCN about the pros and cons of waiting for the SQE.
+We also recommend that you read the advice of BPP Law School’s Jonny Hurst, who has written in detail for LCN about the pros and cons of waiting for the SQE.
 We reproduce his thoughts on weighing up the SQE below.

 Reasons to wait for the SQE

 - SQE test-preparation courses might be shorter and possibly cheaper than the LPC.
-To progress more quickly into the workplace with less debt undoubtedly has its attractions, but until we are nearer 2020 (or possibly later), we simply won’t know whether these aspirations of the SRA will actually come to fruition.
+To progress more quickly into the workplace with less debt undoubtedly has its attractions, but this can’t be confirmed until details of SQE stage two preparation courses are announced.

 - You could use the time while you wait for the SQE assessment and test-preparation courses to become available to gain valuable work experience.
 If nothing else, this may improve your CV and skill set.
-If you log your work experience carefully, you may even find that it can count towards your QWE as part of the qualification process under the new regime, which will then save you time on your qualification journey.
-However, it remains to be seen whether all legal employers will be prepared to provide the required QWE certification in respect of similar work experience: it is anticipated that a number of leading law firms could be unwilling to recognise such placements as QWE because doing so could be seen as diluting the currency of their much sought-after training contracts.
+If you log your work experience carefully, you may even find that it can count towards your qualifying legal experience (QLE) as part of the qualification process under the new regime, which will then save you time on your qualification journey.
+However, it remains to be seen whether all legal employers will be prepared to hand out qualified associate roles on the basis of QLE gained at other organisations: some leading law firms could be unwilling to factor in such placements as part of the required two years’ QLE because doing so could be seen as diluting the currency of their much sought-after training contracts.

 Reasons to do the GDL